Banks seek agility, transparency and transformation from procurement

 Procurement adds value by offering transparency into where and how a business spends it's money.
 But when it offers "an understanding of what is driving a particular spend pattern where the demand is coming from and how can it be managed effectively," it can really start to deliver both strategic and tactical benefits.

-So says Feike Brouwers, who spent 16 years with Dutch banking giant ING, most recently as CFO for ING Direct in the UK - a role he took up just as the British banking scene was being caught up in the developing financial crisis in 2007.
+So says Feike Brouwers, in a recent interview with Proxima, who spent 16 years with Dutch banking giant ING, most recently as CFO for ING Direct in the UK - a role he took up just as the British banking scene was being caught up in the developing financial crisis in 2007.
 At that time the bank was, as he puts it, 'distressed' although the recent sale of the business to Barclays demonstrates how well Brouwers and the team performed over the past five years.

 The good news is that even after five years of turmoil, there are still plenty of catalysts for change.
 "We're seeing a lot of banks and financial services companies moving back to their core business," says Brouwers.
 "Older banks are in strategic review and are looking at where they can invest their capital most efficiently.
 With the new capital and liquidity requirements on banks, you have to be even more efficient with your capital."